nh-server/switch-guide/docs/user_guide/emummc/partitioning_sd.md

 	Doing this will delete all your data from your sd card, be warned!

 !!! warning "Backing up your existing Nintendo folder"
 	Before we start, if you are using a microSD card already as a storage device for your games, you will want to back up your `Nintendo` folder that is on the root of your microSD card to a safe place on your computer.
-This folder contains your games and saves.
+This folder contains your downloaded games and game updates.

 -----